gappuser/qryptr/README.md

 -Expose SWD pins on PCB to enable loading the software through SWD pins.
 This will allow us to disconnect the datalines from the USB port and prevent an attack vector.

+-Improve keyboard

+-Use rp2350 TRNG and possibly secure boot.

+-RF and audio shielding to prevent side channel attacks.

+-Use the HM01B0 camera instead.

 ## software
 -Replace Arduino Crypto library with Monocypher (https://github.com/LoupVaillant/Monocypher).
 Monocypher is more widely used and more regularly updated.